amzn/amazon-payments-magento-2-plugin/documentation/flow.rst

 Order & payment workflow
 ========================

-`Pay with Amazon` button
+`Amazon Pay button` button
 --------------------------
-The `Pay with Amazon` button appears in several places in the shop
+The `Amazon Pay` button appears in several places in the shop

 * on the shipping step of checkout
 * on the cart page
 * on the minibasket
-* on product pages depending on :doc:`configuration` Pressing the `Pay with Amazon` button launches the Amazon authentication window, where the customer is asked for their Amazon user account credentials.
+* on product pages depending on :doc:`configuration` Pressing the `Amazon Pay` button launches the Amazon authentication window, where the customer is asked for their Amazon user account credentials.

 .. image:: /images/sign-in.png